mattermost/docs/source/deployment/guest-accounts.rst

 3. Complete the **Guest Attribute** field.
 4. Choose **Save**.

-When a guest logs in for the first time they are presented with a default landing page until they are added to channels.
+If a guest logs in without any channels assigned, they are presented with a blank page - aside from the name of the server and an alert advising them to contact an administrator as they have no channels assigned.

 Guest Permission Settings